unxed/bv/README.md

-no support for base layout key field https://github.com/magiblot/turbo/issues/87 https://github.com/magiblot/turbo/issues/90 patch uploaded, needs testing after it: https://github.com/magiblot/tvision/pull/184 on how it should work from users point of view (comparing to GTK, Qt, Windows): https://github.com/magiblot/tvision/issues/99
+no support for base layout key field https://github.com/magiblot/turbo/issues/87 https://github.com/magiblot/turbo/issues/90 patch uploaded (fixes both 87 and 90), needs testing after it: https://github.com/magiblot/tvision/pull/184 on how it should work from users point of view (comparing to GTK, Qt, Windows): https://github.com/magiblot/tvision/issues/99